About

 Guidance

-These Partners are working together to identify opportunities to consolidate existing sustainability resources, collectively address gaps, and coordinate with policymakers and regulators.
+The Partners are working together to promote interoperability between their existing sustainability resources, address gaps, and engage with policymakers and regulators.

 Work programme